b4ux1t3/adventofcode2015/day2/README.md

-#Day Two: Day 2: I Was Told There Would Be No Math
+#Day Two: I Was Told There Would Be No Math

 [Link.](http://adventofcode.com/day/2)